JohnySeven/TWatchSKDesigner/README.md

 Here's a simple example: set up a Notification* in Signal K for engine oil pressure below 40 psi, and create a DynamicView that includes engine oil pressure.
 If oil pressure drops below 40 psi, you'll get a Notification, and then you can bring up the DynamicView on your watch to see if it's staying stable or continuing to drop.
 If it's maintaining 39 psi, you might decide it's OK to keep running the engine, but if you see that it's continuing to drop, you'll know to shut off the engine.

 DynamicViews are defined with JSON, so it would not be practical to create them through a user interface on the watch itself.
-The original reason for writing Designer was to allow you to easily define DynamicViews on your computer, which would then be installed onto the watch.
+Designer was created to allow you to easily define DynamicViews on your computer, which can then be installed onto the watch.

 (* Notifications: TWatchSK will automatically display any notifications from Signal K. Signal K sends very few notifications out of the box - one example is a notification when a new version is released.
 But there are many Signal K plugins that send notifications, one of the simplest being the Simple Notifications Plugin, which allows you to set notification thresholds for any Signal K Path.
 For example, you can set up an Alert notification if your engine coolant temperature is hotter than normal, and an Alarm notification if it gets into the dangerously hot range.
 Both of these would automatically be displayed by TWatchSK.)